 Being consistent with an ex acting holt and cold means:

 - Being the same regardless of what your ex chooses to do/does.

 - Reaching out when your ex’s responds and when your ex doesn’t respond.

 - Trying to emotionally connect when your ex is receptive and when they’re guarded.

 - Showing your ex you care about them even when you feel they don’t care about you.

 - Staying emotionally calm even when your ex posts things on Facebook that upset you.

 - Making sure your words match your actions.

-It does not mean you can’t get upset, show frustration, have arguments or mess up, it means that even when you are upset/frustrated or when you have an argument, you do not say or do things that make your ex feel that they can’t trust you not to hurt them (again).
+It does not mean you can’t get upset, show frustration, have arguments or mess up.
+It means that even when you are upset or frustrated, you do not say or do things that make your ex feel that they can’t trust you.

 The quicker you can get your ex to trust you not to hurt them (again), the quicker you can get them to emotionally open up.